Advertiser Disclosure

 Los Angeles International Airport International Terminal B. Image Credit: Los Angeles International Airport

 You can then make your way to your connecting terminal.
-Passengers connecting from a domestic flight won’t need to clear immigration or customs, and any checked baggage will be transported to their onward flight (provided it has been tagged to their final destination).
+Passengers connecting from a domestic flight don’t need to clear immigration or customs, and any checked baggage will be transported to their onward flight (provided it has been tagged to their final destination).

 Hot Tip:

-Those traveling with carry-on luggage only can proceed directly to the terminal of their connecting flight and remain airside.
+Those traveling with carry-on luggage can only proceed directly to the terminal of their connecting flight and remain airside.

 Accessibility